-With our Welsh lessons for Which way? you will learn "Which way?" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Phrases that say which way to go.
+With our Welsh lessons you will learn the topic "Which way?" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 phrases that say which way to go.

 |1||trowch i'r chwith||turn left|